-• Each student receives an account (with a username and password) and space on the school server to save their work.
-Student accounts can be accessed at any time by school administration.

-• Computer usage - including Internet activity - is monitored by the school division.
-Students using the computers inappropriately (inappropriate use of the internet, etc.) will have their accounts suspended.
+- Each student receives an account (with a username and password) and space on the school server to save their work.
+Student accounts can be accessed at any time by school administration. - Computer usage, including Internet activity, is monitored by the school division.
+Students using the computers inappropriately (inappropriate use of the internet, etc.) will have their accounts suspended. - We have ample technology for students to use including a computer lab, Chromebook Carts and iPads.